yeremi777/my-bookshelf-api/README.md

 Created with Node.js and Hapi.js

+A simple CRUD API to manage the list of books

 ## Run this project

 Before run this project in directory, don't forget to run `npm install`.